Campus Fellowships

 Faculty fellows are provided with one semester of release time and research funds.
 Graduate student fellows are given a stipend and a tuition and partial fee waiver for the academic year of the award.
 All fellows are expected to maintain residence on the Illinois campus during the award year, and to participate in HRI activities, including the yearlong Fellows Seminar.

-HRI welcomes applications from all disciplines and departments with an interest in humanities and humanities-inflected research.
+HRI welcomes applications from all disciplines and departments with a commitment to fostering humanities and humanities-inflected research.
 HRI is especially interested in fostering interdisciplinary work, both within the humanistic disciplines, and between the humanities and the arts.

 Fellowship RFPs